ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/cluster-configuration.markdown

 # Configuration: Cluster
 ---

-{NOTE: Nodes usually must have identical cluster configurations.}
+{NOTE: Nodes in a cluster usually must have identical cluster configurations.}
 Configuration mismatches tend to cause interaction problems between nodes.

-If you must set cluster configurations differently in separate nodes, we recommend first testing it in a development environment to see that each node interacts properly with the others.
+If you must set cluster configurations differently in separate nodes,
+**we recommend first testing it** in a development environment to see that each node interacts properly with the others.
 {NOTE/}

 ---